 The Division of Pain Medicine further commits itself to providing committed and competent professionals as part of the teaching faculty.
-Members of the teaching faculty will be appointed by the Department Chairman, Dr. Howard Nearman along with the Division Chief, Dr. Salim Hayek and will be selected for their professional ability and commitment to teaching, medical education, patient care, and the scientific and humanistic basis of medicine.
+Members of the teaching faculty will be appointed by the Department Chairman, Marc Popovich, MD along with the Division Chief, Salim Hayek, MD and will be selected for their professional ability and commitment to teaching, medical education, patient care, and the scientific and humanistic basis of medicine.

 Through a properly structured and closely monitored/evaluated multidisciplinary education and training program of carefully selected residents, the pain medicine division will improve provision of quality care, relationships between pain medicine care providers and the patients and patients’ families.
 This also may lead to a greater awareness on the part of the consumers of health care as to their responsibilities for their own health and prevention of painful entities.